aswathykrathish/TechMantra/README.md

 Features:

-Currency converter
+Currency converter,
-Any currency can be selected
+Any currency can be selected,
-e-commerce site
+e-commerce site,
-can be implemented in other e-commerce sites currency exchange rates get updated automatically
+can be implemented in other e-commerce sites, currency exchange rates get updated automatically.